afirstenberg/blog/express-mode/README.md

 [Vertex AI Studio](https://cloud.google.com/generative-ai-studio).

-Make sure you're logged in - if you're not, or you don't have a GMail account, click the "Sign in" button in the upper right now.
+Make sure you're logged in - if you're not, or you don't have a Gmail account, click the "Sign in" button in the upper right now.

 Once you're logged in, select the "Try it free" button in the middle of the page.